Albert I of Belgium: Marriage

-Albert was married in Munich on 2 October 1900 to Bavarian Duchess Elisabeth Gabrielle Valérie Marie, a Wittelsbach princess whom he had met at a family funeral.
-A daughter of Bavarian Duke Karl-Theodor, and his second wife, the Infanta Maria Josepha of Portugal, she was born at Possenhofen Castle, Bavaria, Germany, on 25 July 1876, and died on 23 November 1965.
+Albert was married in Munich on 2 October 1900 to Elisabeth of Bavaria, a Wittelsbach princess whom he had met at a family funeral.
 The civil wedding was conducted by Friedrich Krafft Graf von Crailsheim in the Throne Hall, and the religious wedding was conducted by Cardinal von Stein, assisted by Jakob von Türk, Confessionar of the King of Bavaria.

 Based on the letters written during their engagement and marriage (cited extensively in the memoirs of their daughter, Marie-José) the young couple appear to have been deeply in love.
 The letters express a deep mutual affection based on a rare affinity of spirit.
 They also make clear that Albert and Elisabeth continually supported and encouraged each other in their challenging roles as king and queen.
 The spouses shared an intense commitment to their country and family and a keen interest in human progress of all kinds.
 Together, they cultivated the friendship of prominent scientists, artists, mathematicians, musicians, and philosophers, turning their court at Laeken into a kind of cultural salon.